View Document Text

 Corporate and Business Retirement Plan Services

-NEPWA may consult on plans custodied outside of Schwab or Fidelity, where we do not have discretion.
-We
+NEPWA may consult on plans custodied outside of our primary custodians, where we do not have discretion.

-cannot directly place trades in these accounts but can assist in implementing securities transactions for these
+We cannot directly place trades in these accounts but can assist in implementing securities transactions for

 ITEM 13.
 REVIEW OF ACCOUNTS